1. Teleboard | Support Center

 The Keypad and Making Calls

-The keypad is displayed by default when you access the Calls Screen.
-It gets replaced by a call log when you select any record.
+The keypad appears when you access the Calls Screen.
+It gets replaced by call log information when you select any made or received call.
 To show the keypad again click .

 Enter the name or number you want to dial in the To: field.
 As you type, existing matching contacts will be suggested.

-If you called any contact recently his details will appear at the top of the contacts list under a RECENTLY CALLED list and you can easily call him by clicking .
+If you called any contact or number recently, their details will appear at under a RECENT list and you can call them with one click or use to add their number to your contacts or open existing contact details.
 To remove an item from the list, hover over it and select .
-Note that this list is specific to the keypad screen.
-The messages and fax screens have their own separate "Recent Contacts" list!
+The list is specific to the calling screen.
+The messages and fax screens have their own separate "Recent Contacts" list.

 Selecting a Caller ID